-As a Mexican, and Latin American artist, my socio-political and decolonial practical-theoretical artistic and pedagogical approach draw from Latin American, Indigenous, history, art, and interdisciplinary studies; as well, my working methodology developed from my work and research as an artist, researcher, and educator.
-The majority of my research consists of archival, museological, on-site research in Latin America, Latin American Indigenous and colonial expanded fields, modern cities, everyday life in Latin American societies, and migration.
+As a Mexican, and Latin American artist, my socio-political and decolonial practical-theoretical artistic and pedagogical approach draws from Latin American, Indigenous, history, art, and interdisciplinary studies.
+My working methodology has developed from my work as an artist, researcher, and educator.
+The majority of my research consists of archival, museological, on-site research in Latin America, Latin American Indigenous and colonial expanded fields of knowledge, modern cities, and migration.
 In this way, the aim of my research, both practical and theoretical, is to shed light on contemporary Mexican and Latin American societies through art, culture, and politics, through my analysis of the baroque in the region.
-Furthermore, as a Mexican artist and scholar, living and working in the traditional unceded territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and Sel̓íl̓witulh (Tsleil-Waututh) Nations, known as Vancouver, in Canada since 2011, I bring a unique perspective to discourses on Latin American art, theory, and philosophy with the aim of expanding the fields of philosophy and contemporary art in a Latin Americanist perspective.
+Furthermore, as a Mexican artist and scholar, living and working in the traditional unceded territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and Sel̓íl̓witulh (Tsleil-Waututh) Nations, known as Vancouver, in Canada since 2011, I bring a unique perspective to discourses on art, theory, and philosophy.
 In my art practices and teaching, I bring this experience and background to share and connect with societies in order to seek new expressions and possibilities to think, produce, and activate our roles and better understand our socio-political implications across the Sem Ānáhuac (so called the Americas), and on a global scale.